trepanning-io/docker-aint-a-vm/README.md

 And finally the winner for the smallest Docker image.
 300B almost 1000x smaller than the next smallest.
 Like the Golang images, this image is built using a multi-stage Dockerfile so that only the executable goes into the final image.
 Because it is assembler the programmer has to do **everything**.
 On the flip side that means our container has almost nothing more than the instruction to print and the 12(-ish) bytes to print.

+Now to explain that exit code.
 There are 3 things you need to know.

 1. I am not a software developer by trade (although I can code in multiple languages with the help of Stack Overflow :trollface:)
 2. The last time I wrote any assembler was back in University, over 20 years ago :scream: